schassande/coachreferee/app/src/assets/help/competition-import.md

 This page permits to import a competition from a .csv file descriptor.
 Each ligne of the CSV file is a game of the competition.
 Each line describes the minimal information of a game with the referee coaching concern.

 On a first step you select a file from your device.
 The application analyses your file.
 If a competition with the same name already exists, the application will merge the data.
 For each game the referees and the coaches are analysed.
-If the coach are an user this app, a coaching will be created automatically.
+If the coach is an user this app, a coaching will be created automatically for him/her.

 This feature is very useful in a tournament because after your allocation of the referee coches you can send them their allocation via the application.